pocomane/glua/Readme.md

 system dependent code to guess where the binary is.
 Otherwise it will use the first command line argument.

-The code that actually embed and extract the script is [binject](kttps://github.com/pocomane/binject), so refer to it for option and usage details.
-We just note that setting the define `BINJECT_ARRAY_SIZE` to `1`, you can force the script to be appended at end of the executable, so you can edit the executable directly.

 If you define `ENABLE_STANDARD_LUA_CLI` pointing the lua `lua.c`, it will be included in the `glua.exe`/`glued.exe` binaries.
 This enable to run the standard lua interpreter when `--lua` is passed as the LAST argument to `glua.exe` or `glued.exe`.
 Please note that the macro definition must begin and end `"`, e.g.  `gcc -DENABLE_STANDARD_LUA_CLI='"/path/tp/lua.c"' ...`

+The code that actually embed and extract the script is [binject](#Binject), so refer to its [documentation](#Binject working) for additional options.

 Link extra modules
 -------------------

 To embed extra C modules in `glua.exe`, just call `luaL-openlibs`-like function fron `preload.c`.

 // TODO : multiple script from command line -> include wrapping in a require-able enclosure

 luancher
 ---------